 'They ensured I lived to see another day – twice': Man who suffered two heart attacks in 10 months grateful for speedy, life-saving care provided by Air Service

-- Brian, of Woodstone, Suffolk, was the victim of two heart attacks in just 10 months
+- Brian, from Suffolk, was the victim of two heart attacks in just 10 months

-- The journey to the hospital which Brian required specialist treatment at was over an hour's drive away
+- The hospital which he required specialist treatment at was an hour's drive away

-- But thankfully the East Anglian Air Ambulance were on hand both times to provide their life-saving service
+- Thankfully the East Anglian Air Ambulance were on hand to save his life twice

 Many people are unlucky to suffer the one heart attack in their lifetime.
 But Brian from Suffolk was unfortunate enough to suffer two heart attacks, in the space of just 10 months.

 The East Anglian Air Ambulance charity have attended 20,000 lifesaving missions with their two high-tech helicopters

 In October of 2013, Brian was at his next door neighbour's house complaining of chest pains and considering going to the doctors, when his heart suddenly stopped.

 'The chest pains worsened and I collapsed,' recalls Brian.
 'I was in cardiac arrest.
 Mick was on the 999 call at the time, and he was coached by the call handler to perform CPR on me – something I was fortunate that he had learned in the army some years before.